“Dear friends, let us continue to love one another, for love comes from God. Anyone who loves is born of God and knows God.” (1 John 4:7 NLT)

 Love is a skill that can be learned.
-In other words, it’s something you can get good at and that means you get better at love by practicing love.
+In other words, it’s something you can get good at, and that means you get better at love by practicing love.
+There is no time better than the Christmas season to practice loving others.

 You may think you’re a good lover, but God wants you to become a great lover, a skilled lover, a master lover.
+Yet most people never learn how to love.
 You can become an expert at relationships.

 The only way you get skilled at something is to practice.
 You do it over and over.
 The first time you do it, it feels awkward, but the more you do it, the better you become.